stewood/resource_list/CONTRIBUTING.md

-# Contributing to Homeless Resource Directory
+# Contributing to Community Resource Directory

-Thank you for your interest in contributing to the Homeless Resource Directory project!
+Thank you for your interest in contributing to the Community Resource Directory project!
 This document provides guidelines for contributing to the project.

 ## 🚀 Quick Start